enjoychallenge/hackedlist-task/README.md

 Documentation runs at [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs).
 You can also test endpoints there.

 ### Lint
-Check your code format with `make lint` or format it with `make lint-fix`.
+Check your code format with `make lint-server` or format it with `make lint-fix-server`.
 [Black](https://black.readthedocs.io/en/stable/) is used as code formatter.

 ## Client